-- Air / Rail Travel: The ToV date is the date the travel ticket is issued; from August 2021, the ToV date of these types of travel is the departure date.
-This change is as part of the transition to Global Transparency Platform. - b.
-Travel Transfers: The ToV date is the date the transfer was provided; and - c.
+- a.
+Air / Rail Travel: The ToV date is the departure date of the respective trip. - b.
+Travel Transfers: The ToV date is the date the transfer was provided; and c.
 Accommodation: The ToV date is the latest date on which the accommodation was provided (i.e. the last day of the hotel stay).

-Some payments were made in 2021 for activities that occurred in 2020, and these are reported as ToVs in the 2021 report.
-Equally, some payments were made, and will be reported, in 2021 that relate to activities that occur in 2022.
+Some payments were made in 2022 for activities that occurred in 2021, and these are reported as ToVs in the 2022 report.
+Equally, some payments were made, and will be reported, in 2022 that relate to activities that occur in 2023.